-You don’t need miss out on panini on your low carb diet.
-Make this easy flatbread recipe and then put your favourite fillings in the middle.
+Panini sandwiches are typically high carb, but you don’t need miss out on a panini sandwich on your low carb diet.
+Make this easy low carb flatbread recipe and then add your favourite fillings in the middle.

 As I was saying, these reader messages both came within a few days of each other and it was pure serendipity.
 When I saw Katharine’s comment on my blog, I laughed out loud because I quite literally had made an incredible low carb flat bread the night before that held up beautifully for panini.
 I promised her that the recipe would be up within a few weeks.
 Then I received Judi’s email two days later, as she and her husband just made the resolution to go wheat free for their health, and I decided that a recipe such as this was in high demand and needed to be put out there as soon as possible for the greater good.

-This particular panini recipe is my hands-down favourite, but you can use this bread with your favourite fillings.
+This particular panini recipe is my hands-down favourite, but you can use this low carb flatbread with your favourite fillings.
 Get creative, have fun with it.
 My kids love it as plain old grilled cheese, and although it has no rye flavour, I think it would be pretty tasty as a reuben too!
-That’s next on my list, I think.
+Rye bread is next on my list, I think.
+Oh Sweet Mercy has a low carb rye bread recipe that looks great!

 Low Carb Flatbread